 Abnormal Cat Chewing Behaviors

-Pica is a term used to describe an eating disorder where items of no nutritional value are consumed.
+Pica is a term used to describe an eating disorder where items of no nutritional value are consumed like litter or dirt.
 Since plastic has no nutritional value, you could argue that a cat that chews and then consumes plastic has pica.
 Most cats that chew or eat plastic, though, start doing so because the object tasted good or they enjoyed playing with it, not because they have an eating disorder.
 But stress may cause a cat to do irrational things and therefore develop pica as a response to being stressed.

 Cats that have aggression issues may begin chewing on plastic cords and other items around the house in an attempt to express their emotions.
 These aggressive behaviors can be a sign of pain, poor socialization, and stress, among other things.